Deep Creek Hot Springs located in the foothills of the San Bernardino Mountains is perhaps the best natural hot springs in Southern California.

 This hike is not recommended for families.
 Most likely there will be a lot of naked people here soaking up the sun and dipping in the pools.

 The best way to get to the hot springs is via Bowen Ranch.
 The ranch is private property and charges $5.00 per person per day for the use of the parking area.
 If there is nobody around to take your money there are envelopes.
-Be sure to pay at the ranch owner (Crazy Mike) he is known to track down people who do not.
+Be sure to pay the fee.
+The ranch owner (Crazy Mike) is known to track down people who do not.

 Directions to Deep Creek can be found on Google Maps and get lost.
 If you use the direction on Bing Maps the route is much easier to find.